Anyone who stops learning is old, whether at twenty or eighty. Anyone who keeps learning stays young.

 The two approaches are named Push Learning versus Pull Learning.

 In Push mode, you passively wait for the information to reach you.
-You hope that a local meetup on a particular subject will occur, you wait for your company to send you to the next conference, or you ask for a training.
+You hope that a local meetup on a particular subject will occur, you wait for your company to send you to the next conference, or you ask to assist a training session.

 In Pull mode, you actively search for the information where it exists.
 You follow a MOOC to introduce yourself to the subject, you read an advanced book to go further, you follow influencers on Twitter to watch their publications.